Sportland Arena: Future

 The future of Sportland Arena will see the stadium have a capacity of 4,500, so it would be eligible for the UEFA Stadium Category 3 certificate and would thus be able to host international matches.
-The south stand was constructed in 2018 and the remaining three stands are to be completed by 2025.
+The south stand was constructed in 2018 and the remaining three stands were initially planned to be completed by 2025, but the project has been postponed to an unknown date.